 - Chuisle / Cuishle = pulse, heartbeat, lifeblood

-So when you call someone mo cuishle, you’re not just saying “I love you”—you’re saying, “You are the very pulse of my heart.”
-It’s a deeply intimate expression of love and connection, symbolizing that the person is essential to your life and being.
+So when you call someone mo cuishle, you’re not just saying “I love you”, you’re saying, “You are the very pulse of my heart.”
+It’s an intimate expression of love and connection, symbolizing that the person is essential to your life and being.

 The Irish Roots of “Mo Cuishle”